bioinfologics/w2rap/README.md

 w2rap-contigger/bin/w2rap-contigger -t 16 -m 200 -r scer_pe_R1.fastq,scer_pe_R2.fastq -o contigs -p scer_k200 --min_freq 20
 ```

 Ideally, `--min_freq` should be selected to remove most error kmers, and retain most kmers which are genuinely present in the genome of interest.
+This value can be determined with the help of the kmer histogram from step b) of the QC.

 In the above examples we use the default kmer length of 200 but you may want to generate assemblies using different kmer lengths and assess each one.
 We can vary the value of k used to build the large k graph with the `-K` option, like so: